When you buy or sell a car in the United States, it is crucial that you will have to sign a number of agreements. Your new car title is one of them.

 A car title or certificate of title for a car (also often known as a vehicle title, an automobile title, or a pink slip) is a legal document or paperwork proof that identifies a person or business as the legal owner of a vehicle and store it in a secure location in the United States.

 Each state in the United States has its own Certificate of Title procedure.
+All 51 have reciprocal agreements with each other.
+So you can get all 51 titles in any other state for sale, gift, or any other type of legal transfer.
+Even if you brought your vehicle to one state, it can be registered by every other state’s DMV.
 When it comes to filling out the title during a vehicle sale, the rules in one state may or may not apply in another.

 For instance the majority of jurisdictions, do not require a notary when filling out the title, although other states in the United States of America make it essential for most parties when purchasing or selling a vehicle.